 The convenor may be supported by a secretariat, as needed.
+In JTC 1, the nomination of the working group secretary shall be confirmed by his/her National Body.

-A working group comprises a restricted number of experts individually appointed by the P-members, A-liaisons of the parent committee and C-liaison organizations, brought together to deal with the specific task allocated to the working group.
+A working group comprises a restricted number of experts individually appointed by the P-members, Aliaisons of the parent committee and C-liaison organizations, brought together to deal with the specific task allocated to the working group.
 The experts act in a personal capacity and not as the official representative of the P-member or A-liaison organization (see 1.17) by which they have been appointed with the exception of those appointed by C-liaison organizations (see 1.17).
 However, it is recommended that they keep close contact with that P-member or organization in order to inform them about the progress of the work and of the various opinions in the working group at the earliest possible stage.
 It is recommended that working groups be reasonably limited in size.
-The technical committee or subcommittee may therefore decide upon the maximum number of experts appointed by each P-member and liaison organizations.
+The technical committee or subcommittee may therefore decide upon the maximum number of experts appointed by each P-member and liaison organization.

-Once the decision to set up a working group has been taken, P-members and A- and C-liaison organizations shall be officially informed in order to appoint expert(s).Working groups shall be numbered in sequence in the order in which they are established.
+Once the decision to set up a working group has been taken, P-members and A- and C-liaison organizations shall be officially informed in order to appoint expert(s).
+Working groups shall be numbered in sequence in the order in which they are established.